 Transition ABQ will help you get started

 We will provide guidance on how to start a Transition Streets group in your neighborhood, and make the materials needed available to you at low or no cost.
 If you are interested in starting a group in your neighborhood, and you’re willing to host, but you want help leading the group, we can match you up with someone who wants to lead but not host.
 If you’re willing to lead, let us know!

 Members of the Core Group can also attend your first group meeting and remain available if you have questions or need support as you go through the handbook.
 When you’ve completed the handbook with your neighbors, you may want to share your group’s experiences and evaluations with others.

 Get To Know Your Neighbors Challenge

-So for Summer 2017, we challenge you to get to know your neighbors.
+So for the summertime, we challenge you to get to know your neighbors!

 Level 1: Meet 3 neighbors on your block you’ve never met before.

 Level 2: Offer 2 neighbors a gift (bonus points for giving fresh produce from your garden!)